BACKGROUND AND PURPOSE

 • Each team member must provide their American Counseling Association member number at the time of submission to enter the awards program.
 Incomplete submissions will not be accepted.

 • Registering on the American Counseling Association website to generate an ID number does not constitute membership.
-For information about membership, contact the membership department or call 800-347-6647.
+For membership information, contact the membership department or call 800-347-6647.

 • By submitting an essay, teams and team members agree to allow their names and essay responses to be posted on CT Online.